skazantsev/MvcVulnerabilitiesDemo/README.md

 Furthermore, ASP.NET MVC has a built-in HtmlHelper's method *Html.Raw* for rendering strings without encoding which should be used only for trusted data.

 ###XSS rendering JavaScript
-If you html-encode every string on a page you might feel protected against XSS but it turns out that there is another weak spot when dealing with server-side rendering is rendering JavaScript.
+If you html-encode every string on a page you might feel protected against XSS but it turns out that there is another weak spot when dealing with server-side rendering is rendering JavaScript code.

 Look at the following piece of code:
 ``` csharp